The Real Life Game of Thrones!

-550 years ago the Battle of Tewkesbury took place in 1471.
+Between 1455 and 1487, over 30 years and 8 major bloody battles, the kingdom and families were at war.
+The Crown changed hands four times.
 This is no ordinary battlefield tour of The Cousin’s War, more famously known as the Wars of the Roses.
 Perhaps the most brutal and bloody 30 year period in English History, we delve into the period to find the women behind the Kings.
 Were they the real heroes, the power brokers and the villains?
 This is a unique tour which gives visitors insights into the conflict between families, between cousins and reveals the true role of its women.
 We find the places where Queens were born, lived, married and died.
 We have exclusive private tours to castles and places that are not open to the general public

-Tewkesbury Abbey is celebrating it’s 900th year since it was consecrated in 1121 a Magnificent Romenesque grand church and we learn how it survived the Dissolution.
+Tewkesbury Abbey is now over 900 years since it was consecrated in 1121 a Magnificent Romenesque grand church and we learn how it survived the Dissolution.

-In this 10 night medieval journey, We experience the drama as we see the 550th anniversary re-enactment of the Battle of Tewkesbury 1471 with thousands of enactors taking part.
+In this 10 night medieval journey, We experience the drama as we see the re-enactment of the Battle of Bosworth 1471 with thousands of enactors taking part.

 All the hotels are specially chosen for their historic importance and character.
 They are of historic charm and character with some Old Coaching Inns that have retained their historic character with low oak beams, uneven floors and some still have their big fireplaces.
 All rooms have en-suite facilities.